• ABOUT

 My theoretical framework is psychodynamic, drawing on psychoanalytic thinking and developmental and attachment theory.
 My practice is relational, recognising that our interconnectedness at all levels is the key agent for change.

+Given our social nature, both our growth and our injuries derive from our being in groups, including families.
+Groups form us - as we form them - and just as they make us, so they sometimes seem to break us.
+So where better to explore and make sense of ourselves than in groups?
 Group therapy is often helpful in overcoming difficult experiences from the past, which may still shape your sense of identity and your current relationships.
 It is a safe space in which to work on the feelings which drive unhelpful thoughts, behaviours, and emotional patterns.
 A therapy group offers the consistency to connect with other people and explore yourself.
 Through sharing and gaining new experiences in the group, feelings can shift and insights emerge, leading to a greater sense of connectedness and wholeness.

 You may find the idea of being in a group daunting, and it can be unsettling at times.
 However, the process of finding that you are not alone in your experiences is hugely reassuring, and a therapy group allows the space in which to adjust and settle at your own pace.
 Over time, being part of a therapy group can repair what was previously broken, and offers opportunities for developing trust, communicating authentically, and enjoying playfulness.